Terms & Conditions

 d) making and implementing decisions for you in conjunction with us.

-3.4 We need your co-operation in order for us to provide the Services.
+3.4.
+We need your co-operation for us to provide the Services.
 Without limiting the generality of this obligation, you undertake that you will:

 a) print and distribute to your staff, in line with our instructions, any promotional material we supply;